 Subject Introduction to General Legal Studies Subject Description This is an academic subject for students who are interested in legal principles and processes in Australian and international contexts.
 Students begin with legal foundations and the justice system, before exploring criminal law matters.
 Following this, students cover Balance of Probabilities, inquiring into civil law issues such as nuisance, defamation and privacy before finishing with an investigation of human rights law in international contexts.
 This is a rigorous course in preparation for General Legal Studies and involves a high reading and writing requirement as part of regular classwork.
 Skills developed will include analysis, evaluation, researching and communicating.
-Assessment Assessment includes exams, analytical essays and investigation reports.
-Overview Cost NIL - cost for excursions may apply Links to Senior Legal Studies (General) Social and Community Studies (Applied)
+Assessment Overview Assessment includes exams, analytical essays and investigation reports.
+Cost NIL Links to Senior Legal Studies (General) Social and Community Studies (Applied)